 - Faith and works relationship - Abraham was considered righteous because he believed but his belief in God naturally led him to works of righteousness, including the sacrificing of his son.
 The natural outgrowth of one's faith is good works.

 Remember also that Abraham's offer of Isaac is not a type for what faith demands but rather what great faith is capable of doing.
 Just like the natural outgrowth of an apple seed is an apple tree.
-If you plant the seed and no tree grows then you can assume that the seed is dead, because it has no growth.
+If you plant the seed and no tree grows then you can assume that the seed is defective, because it has no growth.

 If one says he is a believer, calls himself a Christian but there are no good works, no righteousness in his life then we can assume the seed (faith) is dead because it is supposed to produce something if it is alive.